gsamokovarov/pygmentize.me/Readme.md

 **/api/formatter/:name**

 Colorizes a chunk of code with the formatter specified by `name`.
-Every one argument is a regular *HTTP POST* query parameter.
+Every argument is a regular *HTTP POST* query parameter.

 *Arguments*